Every side hustle starts with an idea!

 I’ve been dabbling a bit more with YouTube lately, and recently passed $500 in monthly ad income.

 YouTube is an exciting platform because it’s both a search engine and a viral engine — giving you two ways to get discovered.
 You may not even need to be on camera yourself.

 Write content on a topic you care about and build an audience in your niche.

 - Scott earns 6-figures a year from his bird-watching blog

 - Jodi earns $5k+ per month from her part-time blog for girl scout troop leaders

 - Katie earns $6k a month from her gray hair blog

 Want to start a blog of your own?
 Check out my free 6-part video course on how to start your own site.

 Refer website visitors to buy products online and earn a small commission on each sale.
 This is actually how I’ve made the bulk of my living over the last 10+ years, so it definitely works!

-One effective affiliate marketing model is creating “comparison” content to help readers make a purchase decision.
+One effective affiliate marketing model is to create “comparison” content that helps readers make a buying decision.
 Following this strategy, a couple podcast guests reported earning $20,000 a month within the first year of launching their site.